 - remove dead vegetation and other flammable elements and prune lower limbs of established trees (check with local council before removing trees)

-- the fuel reduced zone does not have plantings that are dense and typical of bushland settings (CFA's publication provides information and ways to appropriately manage vegetation around buildings.
+- the fuel reduced zone does not have plantings that are dense and typical of bushland settings (CFA's publication Landscaping for provides information and ways to appropriately manage vegetation around buildings.
 Additional advice may be available from CFA Community Safety in regional offices and CFA Headquarters)

 - trees or branches overhanging buildings and sheds have been removed or trimmed to a height of 2 metres from building rooflines and 2 metres clear of buildings

 - all stockpiled leaves, pruning, dead limbs and trees and other combustible materials have been removed from the site

 - thick, continuous shrubs or other vegetation contacting building walls or directly under windows have been removed and

 - rooves and roof gutters are clear of leaves, twigs and branches